-Booking applications for rallies should be with the Rally Officer ideally 10 days before the rally.
-Rally Fees should be paid upon arrival.
-However, if pre-payment is stated then cheques must be made payable to: - THE CARAVAN AND MOTORHOME CLUB or CAMC - EAST DORSET CENTRE, and not the rally officer.
+1. BOOKING IN.
+Booking applications for rallies should be with the Rally Officer at least 10 days before the rally.
+Rally site fees should be paid before arrival, preferably by bank transfer.
+However, if using cheques they must be made payable to: - THE CARAVAN AND MOTORHOME CLUB - EAST DORSET CENTRE, or ‘CAMC East Dorset Centre’ and not the rally officer.

 All Rallies have a published start time, this is set to allow the Rally Officers time to put out direction signs etc. and get themselves organised.